Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Should I mention my recovery in regular college applications if I’m not seeking PLA credits?

 Disclaimer: The information provided in this article is for educational purposes only and should not be considered as academic advising or a guarantee of credit approval.
-Prior Learning Assessment policies vary significantly between institutions and states.
-Always consult directly with schools and state licensing boards for current requirements and policies.
+Prior Learning Assessment policies vary significantly between institutions and states, and regulations are subject to frequent changes.
+Always consult directly with schools and state licensing boards for current requirements and policies before making enrollment decisions.
 Individual results may vary based on specific experiences, documentation quality, and institutional standards.
+This content was last verified in November 2025.